willhowes/makers_portfolio_and_notes/week_2.md

 ### 1. Use all of week 1's skills (don't underestimate the importance of this)
 * Achieved by:
  * Going back over week 1's goals and my takeaways from the week, it was clear that I have continued to use this skills this week.
-For example, on a number of challenges this week I have need to use the debugging technique of reading the error message, tightening the loop (using p), making and adjustment and then repeating this process if a further error is raised.
+For example, on a number of challenges this week I have need to use the debugging technique of reading the error message, tightening the loop (using p), making an adjustment and then repeating this process if a further error is raised.

 ### 2. Break one class into two classes that work together, while maintaining test coverage
 Achieved by:
  * During pair programming working on [the Oystercard challenge](https://github.com/makersacademy/course/tree/master/oystercard), [step 13](https://github.com/makersacademy/course/blob/master/oystercard/13_create_station_class.md), we extracted all elements of the ```Oystercard``` class that related just to the journey (so that the ```Oystercard``` class conforms to SRP) and put these into a ```Journey``` class and putting the unit tests for anything relating to the journey into a new ```journey_spec``` file so that test coverage was maintained.

 ### 3. Unit test classes in isolation using mocking
 * Achieved by:
  * Used this technique in the oystercard challenge.
-When testing the ```Station``` class we create a mock station with arbitrary name of a station and zone number which we can test against in the unit tests.
-This means that when we run the unit tests they will be affected by any issues with other classes and methods.
+When testing the ```Station``` class we created a mock station with arbitrary name of a station and zone number which we can test against in the unit tests.
+This means that when we run the unit tests they will not be affected by any issues with other classes and methods.
 Example:
 ```
 require 'station'
 describe Station do

   subject {described_class.new(name: "Old Street", zone: 1)}